Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Yet "migrants are a vital part of the labor force in Europe and across the world," Manoharan pointed out.
+Yet "migrants are a vital part of the labor force in Europe and across the world," Manoharan told DW.

 An estimated 13% of all key workers in the EU are immigrants, making them an important part of the COVID-19 response.
 Beyond that, many EU countries rely on seasonal migrant workers which had an impact fact during the first pandemic harvest season.

 Taken together, the vulnerability of immigrants to COVID-19 has knock-on effects that ripple through the EU economy.
-The most effective way to address this, Black thinks, is by addressing the instability that drives irregular migration, for example in North African countries.
+The most effective way to address this, Black told DW, is by addressing the instability that drives irregular migration, for example in North African countries.